crossplane/crossplane/docs/stacks-guide-azure.md

 ## Set Up Network Resources

 Wordpress needs a SQL database and a Kubernetes cluster.
-But *those* two resources need a private network to communicate securely.
-They must also be deployed into a Resource Group, a service that Azure uses to logically group resources together.
+But **those** two resources need a private network to communicate securely.
+They must also be deployed into a [Resource Group][azure-resource-group-docs], a service that Azure uses to logically group resources together.
 So, we need to set up these resources before we get to the database and Kubernetes creation steps.
 Here's an example network setup:

 ```
 cat > network.yaml <<EOF